corincic161/softarc/README.md

 OpenUP is organized in 2 different, correlated dimensions: method content and process content.
 The method content is where method elements (namely roles, tasks, artifacts, and guidance) are defined, regardless of how they are used in a project lifecycle.
 The process content is where the method elements are applied in a temporal sense.
-Many different lifecycles for different project types can be created from the same set of method elements (more details are on Process section below).

 * Project Life cicle